pretix/pretix-docs/docs/guides/widget.md

 !!!
 Note

     Due to compatibility with existing widget installations, the default value for `single-item-select` is `checkbox`.
-    This might change in the future, so make sure, to set the attribute to `single-item-select="checkbox"` if you need it.
+    This might change in the future, so make sure to set the attribute to `single-item-select="checkbox"` if you need it.

 #### Filtering products

-You can filter the products shown in the widget by passing a list of product IDs separated by comma.
+You can filter the products shown in the widget by passing a list of product IDs separated by commas.
 In order to find a product's ID, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
 The product ID is displayed as a number preceded by a hashtag below the product's name in the list.
 You need the number **without** the hashtag.